Authentication

 See this for a full example with API key authentication.

-Authentication with TLS Certificate (mTLS)
+Authentication with TLS Client Certificate (mTLS)

 As an alternative to API key authentication, the SDK can authenticate using a TLS certificate.
 This means that the connection between the SDK and the MPC node will be secured using a 2-way TLS connection.